aleph-im/aleph-docs/docs/tools/aleph-client/documentation.md

 ## `about`

-Display the informations of Aleph CLI
+Display information of the aleph.im CLI

 **Usage**: